vygr/ChrysaLisp/STATUS.md

 Added strength reduction optimization to the `emit-mul-cr` operation.

+Addition of basic `text` command support for the SVG import library.
+Along with this added a new `clock.svg` test image and the `OpenSans-Bol.ctf` font.

 ------

 New keyboard cooking system.
 ChrysaLisp now takes on the work to map raw scan